medly/norm/docs/quick-start.md

     }
     ```

-    > The database url, username, and password here refer to local instance.
+    The database `jdbcUrl`, `username`, and `password` here refer to local PostgreSQL instance.
 Also it is highly recommended to use a schema migration utility like Liquibase or Flyway to manage schema versioning.